Professor, Department of Anthropology

 In Review (2019) "Repercussions of Rapid Colonization: Archaeological Insights from the North American West."
 In Handbook of Global Historical Archaeology, edited by Charles Orser, Jr., Pedro Funari, et al., Routledge, London.

-In Review (2019) "Landscapes of Change: Culture, Nature, and the Archaeological Heritage of Transcontinental Railroads in the North American West."
+In Press (2019) "Landscapes of Change: Culture, Nature, and the Archaeological Heritage of Transcontinental Railroads in the North American West."
 In Chinese Railroad Workers in North America (an overview of Stanford University’s Chinese Railroad Workers in North America project), edited by Gordon Chang, Shelley Fisher-Fishkin, and Roland Hsu, Stanford University Press.

 2017 “Contact Period Artifacts at Bridge River Housepit 54," co-authored with Mary Bobbitt, C. Riley Augé, and T.A.
 Foor.
 In The Last House at Bridge River: The Archaeology of an Aboriginal Household in British Columbia during the Fur Trade Period, edited by Anna Marie Prentiss, University of Utah Press, Salt Lake City.

 2017 “Rock Hearths and Rural Wood Camps in Jīn Shān/Gām Saan 金山: National Register of Historic Places Evaluations of 19th-century Chinese Logging Operations at Heavenly Ski Resort in the Lake Tahoe Basin.”
 In Historical Archaeology of the American West, University of Nebraska Press, edited by Margaret Purser and Mark Warner, chapter co-authored with Carrie Smith.